The Interoperable Europe Act: a revolution in the design of public services?

 | minute read

-One of the novelties of the Interoperable Europe Act, besides its binding dimension for EU Member States, is the mix of a top-down and a bottom-up approach it introduces.
+One of the novelties of the Interoperable Europe Act, besides its binding dimension for EU Member States, is how it introduces a mix of top-down and a bottom-up approach.
+In a nutshell, the initiative proposes:

 • a structured and co-owned EU cooperation on interoperability, which involves public administrations and private actors;